lostatc/doppel/README.md

   * Queue up changes and then apply them all at once
   * Undo changes before they're applied
   * See a preview of what the filesystem will look like with changes applied
-  * Create a set of changes that can be applied to multiple directories